jara001/f1tenth-rules/rules_v3.md

 - Touching the border of the track is not penalized.
 Excessive, repeated touching (up to the organizers) is considered a crash.

 - Upon crashing the track border the team has to stop the car and move it (by hand or using the remote control) to the latest position before crash.
 After repairing the track, the race may continue.
 The time spent on moving the car to the checkpoint and repairing the track is considered the penalty.

+_Note: Violations should be here as well, but I want to have them somewhere in one place._

 ### Evaluation